 In 2004, the 2003 Long-Term Plan was revised to include the addition of approximately 18,000 acres of STAs on Compartments B and C in the EAA.
-Including this revision, the Long-Term Plan's revised initial 13-year phase will cost \$749.8 million.
-This cost includes STA enhancement construction, STA expansion projects, operation, maintenance, evaluation and monitoring of the STAs, as well as STA optimization projects and source controls projects.
-This cost estimate does not include the costs associated with the debt service associated with the Long-Term Plan Acceler8 projects (EAA STAs Compartments B and C) or the costs associated with other EFA-related activities.
+In 2006, the plan was revised further to include the ACME Basin B Discharge project, and the C-9 and C-11W Impoundment projects.
+Including these revisions, the Long-Term Plan's revised cost for the initial 13-year phase is approximately \$1.0 billion.
+This cost includes STA enhancements construction, STA expansion projects, STA operations and maintenance, evaluation and monitoring of the STAs, as well as STA optimization projects and source controls projects.
+This cost estimate does not include the payment of debt service associated with the Long-Term Plan Acceler8 projects (EAA STAs on Compartments B and C, ACME Basin B, and the C-9 and C-11W basins) or the costs associated with other EFA-related activities.

-In FY2005, a total of \$66.3 million (unaudited) was expended for work associated with the District's Everglades Program.
-Of this amount, \$36.7 million was for work related to implementing the Long-Term Plan.
-This excludes any outstanding commitments/encumbrances at September 30, 2005 that will roll forward into FY2006.
-The O&M of the 1994 ECP accounts for \$10.3 million, or 28.0 percent of the Long-Term Plan expenditure amount.
-The remaining \$29.6 million was spent on completion of the remaining Everglades Construction Project components (\$20.4 million), and for other EFA-related components such as monitoring, assessment, research and evaluation in the Everglades Protection Area (\$9.2 million).
+In FY2006, a total of \$86.3 million (unaudited) was expended for work associated with the District's Everglades Program.
+Of this amount, \$41.1 million was for work related to implementing the Long-Term Plan.
+This excludes any outstanding commitments/encumbrances at September 30, 2006 that will roll forward into FY2007.
+O&M accounts for \$12.7 million, or 30.9 percent of the Long-Term Plan expenditure amount.
+Construction expenditures associated with the Long-Term Plan Acceler8 projects, financed through the issuance of Certificates of Participation (COPs), totaled \$23.4 million.
+The remaining \$9.1 million was spent on completion of the remaining Everglades Construction Project components (\$0.8 million), and for other EFA-related components such as monitoring, assessment, research, and evaluation in the Everglades Protection Area (\$8.3 million).

-The FY2006 adopted budget is \$102.0 million of which \$44.4 million relates to the Long-Term Plan Acceler8 projects (EAA STA Compartments B & C). \$43.7 million covers the remaining portion of the original ECP and the Long-Term Plan components such as the STA enhancements, operations, monitoring, and program management.
-The remaining \$13.9 million covers other EFA-related components such as research and evaluation in the Everglades Protection Area.
+The FY2007 adopted budget is \$173.4 million of which \$61.7 million relates to the Long-Term Plan Acceler8 projects (EAA STA Compartments B and C and ACME Basin B), which are financed through the issuance of COPs. \$99.2 million covers the remaining portion of the original ECP and the Long-Term Plan components such as the STA enhancements, STA operations and maintenance, STA optimization, STA monitoring, source controls, and Long-Term Plan program management.
+The remaining \$12.5 million covers other EFA-related components such as research and evaluation in the Everglades Protection Area.

-The five-year forecast (FY2006-FY2010) of EFA-related cost estimates (excluding the 1994 ECP - \$0.7 million) totals \$550.4 million, which is comprised of \$332.2 million based on the revised Long-Term Plan schedule, \$64.0 million is for other EFA expenditures such as the payment of debt service associated with the EFA Accelerated projects.
-The remaining \$154.2 million is for future projects as determined by revised schedules (Figure 13-3).
+The five-year forecast (FY2007-FY2011) of EFA-related cost estimates (excluding the 1994 ECP - \$1.3 million) totals \$826.2 million, which is comprised of \$360.3 million based on the revised Long-Term Plan schedule, \$314.1 million for Long-Term Plan Acceler8 projects (financed through COPS) and \$92.0 million is for the payment of debt service associated with the Long-Term Plan Acceler8 projects.
+The remaining \$59.8 million is for other EFA related projects such as monitoring, assessment, research, and evaluation (Figure 13-3).